 Table 11.
-New database manager configuration parameter rs -- ----
+New database manager configuration parameters

 Name Upgrade impact alternate_auth_enc This parameter enables AES 256-bit encryption of user IDs and passwords.
 By default, this parameter is not set which means that the server accepts the encryption algorithm the client proposes so that there is no upgrade impact.
 During instance upgrade, if the DB2_SERVER_ENCALG registry variable is set, the alternate_auth_enc configuration parameter is set to AES_ONLY or AES_CMP depending on the setting of DB2_SERVER_ENCALG so that your pre-upgrade setting is preserved.
-After the upgrade, if you want to change how AES 256-bit encryption is used, update the setting of the alternate_auth_enc configuration parameter. diagsize This parameter enables the DB2 diagnostic rotating logs functionality.
+After the upgrade, if you want to change how AES 256-bit encryption is used, update the setting of the alternate_auth_enc configuration parameter because the setting of DB2_SERVER_ENCALG is ignored. diagsize This parameter enables the DB2 diagnostic rotating logs functionality.
 During instance upgrade, the diagsize is set to 0 to maintain the same behavior as in previous releases.
-With this setting, one single diagnostic log file (db2diag.log) and one administration notification log (instance_name .nfy) are used for error and notification logging and these two files grow indefinitely.
-See Chapter 10, "Adopting new Version 9.7 functionality in upgraded databases," on page 105 for details on enabling rotating logs functionality. ssl_svr_keydb, ssl_svr_stash, ssl_svr_label, ssl_svcename To configure SSL support in a DB2 instance in previous releases, you set values for SSL parameters in the SSLconfig.ini file.
+With this setting, one single diagnostic log file (db2diag.log) and one administration notification log (instance_name. nfy) are used for error and notification logging and these two files grow indefinitely.
+See Chapter 10, "Adopting new Version 9.7 functionality in upgraded databases," on page 107 for details on enabling rotating logs functionality. ssl_svr_keydb, ssl_svr_stash, ssl_svr_label, ssl_svcename To configure SSL support in a DB2 instance in previous releases, you set values for SSL parameters in the SSLconfig.ini file.
 If this file exists when you upgrade your instances, these new database manager parameters are set to the corresponding SSL parameter value in SSLconfig.ini.
 If this file does not exist, these database manager parameters are set to null value (default) which means that the instance is started without SSL protocol support.
-See "SSL client support expanded and configuration simplified" in What's New for DB2 Version 9.7 for more details. ssl_clnt_keydb, ssl_clnt_stash To configure Secure Sockets Layer (SSL) support in a client in previous releases, you used to set values for SSL parameters in the SSLClientconfig.ini file.
-If this file exists when you upgrade your instances, these new database manager parameters are set to the corresponding SSL parameter value in SSLClientconfig.ini.
-If this file does not exist, these database manager parameters are set to null value (default).
-You must set these database manager parameters to enable SSL protocol support in a client.
+See "SSL client support expanded and configuration simplified" in What's New for DB2 Version 9.7 for more details.